xziyue/PRML_Project/dangerous/README.md

-# This is the official solutions to the PRML textbook
+# This is the official solution to the PRML textbook
 # If there is any copyright infringement, please contact me as soon as possible.
 I will have it deleted immediately.

 # Contact